Read the previous chapter: Sex, Love and Wounds

 In that silence, I was finally able to understand what had been growing in me.
 An awareness of my real motive in relation to Adi Da and Adidam.
 I had come here to escape my failures in the world, chief of which was my failure in my marriage.
 I had come running to Adi Da Samraj, not so much because of my devotion to Him and His Way, but because I was looking for an exit from my abundant failures elsewhere.
 I had hoped I’d find the fast track to “enlightement” without a clue in truth what that meant, but hoping not to have to deal with anything in my real life if I found it.

-I remember when this awareness of my own actions became so clear to me, I felt almost like Beloved had spoken to me and thinking back I remember this realization almost like it was His voice that said, “How can you achieve what all these lifetime devotees have not when you cannot even love one woman?”
+I remember when this awareness of my own actions became so clear to me, I felt almost like Beloved had spoken to me and thinking back I remember this realization almost like it was His voice that said, “How can you live as Love when you can’t even love one woman?”
+The island was filled with lifetime devotees who were not yet enlightened and many were obviously competent, capable people.
+What arrogance to imagine I could come on a weekend retreat and be free of my troubles in the world by way of enlightenment.

 I could finally see that after years of watching my behaviours harm Deb and feeling our growing disconnection I was “avoiding relationship” with her by seeking the “freedom” I imagined that enlightenment might provide.
 I admired the devotees who dedicated their lives to Beloved and His works, but I could see I was not attracted to their choices and was simply running away.
 And most of all, I knew that I had to heal the love between Deb and I and live in the world as a devotee rather than hide from my failures in Adidam.